Mental Health Facilities Washington County, TN

 Frontier Health Victory Center Johnson City

-Frontier Health Victory Center Johnson City is a mental health treatment center in Washington County, TN, located at 2243 Eddie Williams Road, 37601 zip code area.
-Frontier Health Victory Center Johnson City provides outpatient treatment.
-Frontier Health Victory Center Johnson City also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services at Frontier Health Victory Center Johnson City consist of vocational rehabilitation services, psychosocial rehabilitation services and supported employment.
+Frontier Health Victory Center Johnson City is a mental health clinic in Washington County, Tennessee, located at 2243 Eddie Williams Road, 37601 zip code.
+Frontier Health Victory Center Johnson City offers outpatient treatment.
+Frontier Health Victory Center Johnson City also supports people with serious mental illness and people requiring dual diagnosis treatment.
+Some other services provided by Frontier Health Victory Center Johnson City include family psychoeducation, psychosocial rehabilitation services and vocational rehabilitation services.

 Learn More